 Figure 27—Successful data transmission sequence

 Lost data frame.
 The originator MAC sublayer transmits the data frame to the recipient via the PHY data service.
 In waiting for an acknowledgment, the originator MAC sublayer starts a timer that will expire after macAckWaitDuration.
 The recipient MAC sublayer does not receive the data frame and so does not respond with an acknowledgment.
 The timer of the originator MAC sublayer expires before an acknowledgment is received; therefore, the data transfer has failed.
-If the transmission was direct, the originator retransmits the data, and this entire sequence may be repeated up to a maximum of macMaxFrameRetries times; if a data transfer attempt fails a total of (1 + macMaxFrameRetries) times, the originator MAC sublayer will issue a failure confirmation to the next higher layer.
-If the transmission was indirect, the data frame will remain in the transaction queue until either another request for the data is received and correctly acknowledged or until macTransactionPersistenceTime is reached.
-If macTransactionPersistenceTime is reached, the transaction information will be dis- carded, and the MAC sublayer will issue a failure confirmation to the next higher layer.
+The originator retransmits the data, and this entire sequence may be repeated up to a maximum of macMaxFrameRetries times; if a data transfer attempt fails a total of (1 + macMaxFrameRetries) times, the originator MAC sublayer will issue a failure confirmation to the next higher layer.
 The sequence of messages for a lost data frame is illustrated in Figure 28.

 Figure 28—Lost data frame message sequence

 Lost acknowledgment frame.
 The originator MAC sublayer transmits the data frame to the recipient via the PHY data service.
 In waiting for an acknowledgment, the originator MAC sublayer starts a timer that will expire after macAckWaitDuration.
 The recipient MAC sublayer receives the data frame, sends an acknowledgment back to the originator, and passes the data frame to the next higher layer.
 The originator MAC sublayer does not receive the acknowledgment frame, and its timer expires.
 Therefore, the data transfer has failed.
-If the transmission was direct, the originator retrans- mits the data, and this entire sequence may be repeated up to a maximum of macMaxFrameRetries times.
+The originator retransmits the data, and this entire sequence may be repeated up to a maximum of macMaxFrameRetries times.
 If a data transfer attempt fails a total of (1 + macMaxFrameRetries) times, the originator MAC sublayer will issue a failure confirmation to the next higher layer.
-If the transmission was indi- rect, the data frame will remain in the transaction queue either until another request for the data is received and correctly acknowledged or until macTransactionPersistenceTime is reached.
-If mac- TransactionPersistenceTime is reached, the transaction information will be discarded, and the MAC sublayer will issue a failure confirmation to the next higher layer.
 The message sequence for a lost acknowledgment frame is illustrated in Figure 29.

 Figure 29—Lost acknowledgment message sequence